parca-dev/parca-agent/docs/design.md

 # Design

-Parca Agent implements a sampling profiler, to sample stack traces 100 times per second via eBPF.
+Parca Agent implements a sampling profiler, to sample stack traces [19 times per second](#cpu-sampling-frequency) via eBPF.
 It tracks user space as well as kernel-space stack traces.
 From the raw data, it builds a [pprof](https://github.com/google/pprof) formatted profile and optionally sends it to a Parca server where it is stored and can be queried and analyzed over time.

 Parca Agent is a whole-system profiler.
 It collects stack traces from all the processes that run on the host system.
 This provides more insights about all the aspects of the system to the user.
 Please see our [blog post](https://www.polarsignals.com/blog/posts/2022/08/24/system-wide-profiling/) about internals of this mechanism.